Psalms For Life

 ends up condemned.

 The psalm’s acrostic form points to the breadth of its teaching on revering God.
-Israel’s neighbors saw their gods as arrogant, haughty, contemptuous of underdogs.
-This rendered religion an anxiety-ridden effort to impress the gods with one’s worth.
+Israel’s neighbors saw their gods as arrogant, haughty, contemptuous of humans, especially human underdogs.
+This rendered their religion a fear-based effort to impress the gods with one’s worth.
 By contrast, David insists that YHWH is more than ready to rescue us when we reach the end of our self-sufficiency.

-As faith-building as his psalm is, David doesn’t glibly promise us a trouble-free life if we only trust God.
-Rather, he plainly says pleasing God invariably brings trouble, though we can be assured that God redeems his servants’ lives.
+As faith-building as his psalm is, David doesn’t glibly promise us a trouble-free life if we only trust in God.
+Rather, he says pleasing God invariably brings lots of trouble, though we can be assured that God redeems his servants’ lives.
 Revering God also demands kindness, truth-telling, doing good, seeking peace—all hard work.
 But it’s ultimately far more rewarding than it costs since it leads to the truly good life (Dt.
 28:1-14).
-It’s a far better deal than self-sufficient evildoing, which is the evildoer’s own undoing.
-That’s why David urges his hearers to do two things: celebrate God with him and taste and see for themselves that trusting in God’s all-sufficiency is the way to freedom and joy.
+It’s a far better deal than self-sufficient evildoing, which is its own undoing.
+That’s why David urges his hearers to taste and see for themselves that trusting in God’s all-sufficiency is the way to freedom.
+And having done that, he invites them celebrate and extol God with him.

 Lord, you call me to a life of doing good, speaking truth, seeking peace.
-Yet you promise to stay close, redeem me and protect me from danger.
-Deliver me from all my vain efforts to impress you or anybody else.
+And you promise to stay close, redeem me, and protect me from danger.
+Deliver me from all my vain efforts to impress others.
 Help me to trust you wholly and discover how truly good you are.
 Amen.

 During your free moments today, meditate on these words: